pyscript/pyscript/newdocs/docs/getting-started.md

   </body>
 </html>
 ```
-3.  🐍 Noticed anything different?
+1.  🐍 Noticed anything different?
 Yes, we are passing the python code within the tag itself instead
 of a separate `main.py` file.

+<a href="https://fpliger.pyscriptapps.com/hello-world-minimal-example/latest/" class="md-button" target="_blank">open this example on pyscript.com</a>

 If you noticed, above we are using `<script type="...">` instead of `<py-script>`.
 That is another way you
 can run code logic in PyScript.
 The reason we are using `script` in this case is that the `<py-script>`